New Jersey Occupational Disease Claims

 Workers’ compensation benefits offer a financial safety net to workers who suffer workplace injury, including employees dealing with occupational diseases or illnesses.
 The workers’ comp attorneys at The Spevack Law Firm have been representing workers throughout New Jersey since 1928.
 Our New Jersey occupational disease attorneys know how to protect your rights.
 We can help you file a strong claim for workers’ comp benefits in addition to seeking compensation from all the parties that may be responsible for the development of the work illness or disease.

-If you have an occupational disease, our Woodbridge workers’ compensation lawyers are here to help New Jersey workers in any way we can from our law offices in Iselin, New Brunswick and Teaneck.
+If you have an occupational disease, our Woodbridge workers’ compensation lawyers are here to help New Jersey workers in any way we can from our law offices in Iselin, and New Brunswick.

 Types of Occupational Disease and Illness